 “I would like to take the first watch,” said Rorerrie, and Saché felt a gut impulse to rule out Merine for the second.
 She wasn’t sure where it came from, but she said, after another moment to mentally consider ranking versus knowledge of a grove when everyone was staying put in it, “Very well.
 Wake up Lané for the second in four hours.”

 She hoped he would in fact do so, though if he didn’t she would be brutal to him.
 But with this last command, she felt her strength for the day give out.
-As Rorerrie took position, and dimmed the lantern just a touch, she sank to the grass, not caring when dirt smudged into her hair, and a couple of tears did escape, if only for Moré, whose death her heart had still not accepted; perhaps it would never accept it.
+As Rorerrie took position, and dimmed the lantern just a touch, she sank to the grass, not caring when dirt smudged into her hair.
+A couple of tears did escape, if only for Moré, whose death her heart had still not accepted.
+Maybe it would never accept it.

-She was exhausted, more than she had ever been in her life.
-For all she had insisted on retaining leadership, even over he who actually wanted it, she wished Sabé was there; she wouldn’t have had any trouble with this; she would have taken charge without fear.
+Saché was exhausted, more than she had ever been in her life.
+For all she had insisted on retaining leadership, even over he who actually wanted it, she wished Sabé was there.
+She wouldn’t have had any trouble with this; she would have taken charge without fear.
 She probably wouldn’t have needed the others to save her when a young militia member challenged her authority.
 Maybe she could have even saved Moré.
 And she would probably have some far more real idea of just what they were going to do the next day.